 - Documentation — Guidelines explaining component usage to align designers and developers

-These teams rely on design systems to reduce decision fatigue and focus on solving user problems rather than reinventing basic interface patterns.
+Within your team, the primary users of a design system are your product designers, developers, and UX/UI specialists.
+They rely on design systems to reduce decision fatigue and focus on solving user problems rather than rebuilding basic interface patterns from scratch.

 Digital-first focus: Design systems are built specifically for screens using RGB color modes, interactive states (hover, focus, active), and responsive behaviors that adapt across devices.
 Every component considers touch targets, keyboard navigation, and screen reader compatibility.